phlojo/heirlooms-v0-personal/docs/operations/cron-jobs.md

 2. Checks if linked to any artifact via `artifact_media`
 3. If NOT linked → deletes storage file + `user_media` record

+#### Phase 4: Old Transcription Audio (Added 2025-12-03)

+When users dictate title/description using voice input, the audio is uploaded to `{userId}/transcriptions/` for archival purposes.
+These files:
+- Are NOT tracked in any database table
+- Accumulate over time with no cleanup

+The cron now:
+1. Lists all user folders in storage
+2. For each user, lists files in `/transcriptions/` folder
+3. Parses timestamp from filename (e.g., `title-1764716158016.webm`)
+4. Deletes files older than 7 days

+**Retention period:** 7 days (configurable via `TRANSCRIPTION_RETENTION_MS` constant)

 #### Authentication

 - In production: Requires `x-vercel-cron` header (added automatically by Vercel)